vladimirdabic/TCPMon/README.md

 **TCPMon** is a program that allows you to send and receive data using TCP connections.\
 It's useful for debugging a protocol that you might be implementing.

-## BinarySchema
+## Schema
-Since working with bytes directly can be difficult at times, you can use BinarySchema to describe a schema for the data you're sending and receiving.
+Since working with bytes directly can be difficult at times, you can use Schema to describe a schema for the data you're sending and receiving.

 Each data monitor instance can have a schema loaded, Blaze can also work with schemas.\
 Below is an example of a schema.